 No matter how many clients have signed up, if you’ve signed up for one of our standard guided trips, the trip is going.
+Period.
 That means no juggling of vacation schedules or travel plans.

 Our guide-to-client ratio is as good or better than any other tour provider we know.
 Many of our trips have a 3:1 client-to-guide ratio.

 International Mountain Leader (IML) guide certification is the law in France, and is the industry-standard level of training for European guides.
 Our IML-certified guides include leaders in the field — a number have more than a decade of full-time guiding experience.

 Our guides have a specific focus and interest in trail running — they’re not hiking guides leading a trail running trip.
 Some of our guides are elite runners who are highly ranked by I-TRA, the International Trail Running Association.
 Others have been trail running or racing in the Alps for more than two decades.
 In every case, they have a strong interest in sharing their knowledge of trail running in the Alps.

 When you call larger companies, it’s rare to get somebody on the phone who really knows the on-the-ground details.
 We do, and can give appropriate advice each time you call.
 From May through September, we also have someone on-the-ground in the Alps, to help you if any challenges arise.

 We offer a level of accommodations that include amenities such as private bathrooms and bedrooms at hotels, except for when we stay at more rustic alpine huts, which have shared facilities.
 We work with high-quality accommodations with whom we have long-standing relationships.